tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This section describes the rationale for ECHO properties and mechanics as defenses against active attacks.
 In all the attacks below, the attacker is on-path between the target client and server.
-The goal of the attacker is to learn private information in the inner ClientHello, such as the true SNI value.
+The goal of the attacker is to learn private information about the inner ClientHello, such as the true SNI value.

 ### Client Reaction Attack Mitigation {#flow-client-reaction}